Definition of

 The two inputs are called "operands".

-Also, a binary operation should take and return things of the same type!
-In other words, the operands and the result must belong to the same Set.
+Also, a binary operation normally takes and returns things of the same type.
+In other words, the operands and the result usually belong to the same set.